Automated and Distributed Statistical Analysis of Economic Agent-Based Models: Analysis of simulation output

-where $n$ is the number of simulations, $s^2_t$ is the sample variance of $Y_t$, and the multiplier $\mathbf{t}_{n-1,1-\frac{\alpha}{2}}$ is obtained from the tabulation of the Student's T distribution with $n-1$ degrees of freedom (the area under the density function integrated from minus infinity to $\mathbf{t}_{n-1,1-\frac{\alpha}{2}}$ is equal $1-\frac{\alpha}{2}$).
-For any fixed confidence level $\alpha$, the width of the CI decreases as $n$ increases.
+where $n$ is the number of simulations, $s^2_t$ is the sample variance of $Y_t$, and the multiplier $\mathbf{t}_{n-1,1-\frac{\alpha}{2}}$ is obtained from the tabulation of the Student's t distribution with $n-1$ degrees of freedom (the area under the density function integrated from minus infinity to $\mathbf{t}_{n-1,1-\frac{\alpha}{2}}$ is equal $1-\frac{\alpha}{2}$).~\footnote{The Student’s t distribution is exact if the data are normally distributed with the same variance; it is an approximation, widely accepted by the researchers (see~\citealp{10.5555/554952}), if they are not.
+In particular, it is a penultimate distribution \citep[see, e.g.,][]{penultimate}.} For any fixed confidence level $\alpha$, the width of the CI decreases as $n$ increases.
 Therefore, in an automated procedure for computing an $\alpha$-$\delta$ CI, we can continue performing new simulations until the width becomes smaller than the desired $\delta$ (the target width can also be expressed as a fraction of the mean value; $\delta$\% of $\overline{Y}_t$ ).
 Note that the CI width shrinks slowly, at the rate of the square root of $n$.
-Therefore, it is important to perform the \emph{correct} number of simulations to guarantee the target width without performing unnecessary computations. \mv offers an automated procedure for doing so.
+Therefore, it is important to perform the \emph{correct} number of simulations to guarantee the target width without performing unnecessary computations.
+Our proposed techniques offer an automated procedure for doing so.
 Furthermore, since in many cases different times $t$ might have different variances $s^2_t$, we account for the fact that different number of simulations might be required at each $t$ to get CIs of homogeneous width across times.
-As we will se in Section~\ref{sec:counterfactual}, this is particularly important for counter-factual analysis.
+As we will see in Section~\ref{sec:counterfactual}, this is particularly important for counterfactual analysis.

+\revTwo{We remark that the parameter $\delta$ provides a sort of ‘precision’ on the performed estimations.
+Equation~\eqref{eq:ci} shows an estimated mean ($\overline{Y}_t$) with its confidence interval (the right-hand-side part starting with $\pm$).
+The parameter $\delta$ is used to impose a maximal width to all such CIs: the algorithms that we will present here are designed so to perform enough simulations (and simulation steps) to guarantee that all the computed CIs have a width of at most $\delta$.} Clearly, for a given statistical confidence $\alpha$, the smaller is $\delta$, the tighter will be the computed CIs, therefore the more \emph{precise} will be the estimations.
+At the same time, smaller values of $\delta$ require more simulations.
+Therefore, when choosing the value of $\delta$ for the analysis at hand, one has to keep into account such a trade-off.